-Angelwood Pictures is an award-winning New England production company that has produced a total of fourteen web series and films.
+Angelwood Pictures is an award-winning New England production company that has produced a total of twenty-two web series and films.
 It is the recipient of twenty LA Web Series Festival Awards, eight Motif Theater & Film nominations, and other festival award nominations.
-It has produced a total of 205 web episodes throughout its eight web series.
+It has produced a total of 200+ web episodes throughout its nine web series.
 Series include: Testing: The Series, Family Problems, Lungs, In the Bedroom, The Girl in the Attic, World's Worst Director, and Red Circles.
-It has also produced such films as The Resurrection of Victoria Wheeler and THEM.
+It has also produced films, such as The Love Triangle and Testing: Unit 4.

 Angelwood Pictures is a company that originally produced student-organized films and series.
 In 2009, Angelwood Pictures was founded by Seth Chitwood and Jordan Angelo while producing the web series, The Dreamer.
 Originally, the mission of the production company was to invite students to participate in the experience of working either in front of the camera on a film.

 Angelwood Pictures films all year long and mostly for the experience of creating and producing projects that will then be hosted on the web.
 The production company is all volunteer work.
-It gives a vast amount of work and participation for anyone in the New England area, having hired over 350 actors in the past five years.
+It gives a vast amount of work and participation for anyone in the New England area, having hired over 350 actors in the past decade.

 The objective of Angelwood Pictures is to produce professional projects for the main purpose of the experience.
 It gives cast and crew members several opportunities to grow.
 The company focuses less on making a profit, and more about giving anyone interested opportunities to work.